Kyle2409/Opiancrm1/replit.md

 - July 17, 2025.
 Calendar visibility enhancement - Modified appointment system to allow all users to see all appointments on the calendar regardless of their role or who created them
 - July 17, 2025.
 Team member color coding - Added distinct color indicators for each team member on both the calendar and appointments pages, with a visual legend showing which colors represent which team members
 - July 17, 2025.
 Database storage fix - Fixed issue where non-required client information wasn't being saved properly by updating the createClient and updateClient methods to handle all optional fields and type conversion correctly
+- July 17, 2025.
+Comprehensive client editing and visibility - Replaced edit client modal with complete comprehensive form matching add client format with all tabs and fields; enabled all team members to see all clients with 'Created By' column showing which team member added each client
 ```

 ## User Preferences